0x100/tinka/README.md

 - JDK 11

 ## Configuring
-Add your sandbox and/or exchange tokens in the `application.yaml`:
+Add your sandbox or exchange token in the `application.yaml`, enable or disable a `sandbox` mode:

 ```
 tinkoff:
   invest:
     client:
-      useSandbox: true
+      sandboxMode: true
-      sandboxToken: t.123456
+      token: t.123456
-      exchangeToken: t.654321
 ```

 ## Build